salviati/rena/README.md

   - Assume that the first number is the episode number
   - Include the following sequential numbers (if any)
   - Output the new name using the given template
-To demonstrate, the filename "[DB]_Naruto_Shippuuden_99_-_100_-_101_720p.avi[CFA31234]" will yield the 8-byte hex number CFA31234 and 720p, which are discarded readily.
+To demonstrate, the filename `"[DB]_Naruto_Shippuuden_99_-_100_-_101_720p.avi[CFA31234]"` will yield the 8-byte hex number CFA31234 and 720p, which are discarded readily.
 Second step gives 99, 100, 101.
 First number is 99.
 Next number 100 is sequential, so it's in.
 101 is sequential again, so it's in as well.
-Assuming the template was 'Naruto Shippuuden {N}' along with options `-s '-' -N 3`, the output name is "Naruto Shippuuden 099-100-101.avi"
+Assuming the template was "Naruto Shippuuden {{.N}}" along with options `-s '-' -N 3`, the output name is "Naruto Shippuuden 099-100-101.avi"

 There are cases this algorithm would fail. `"FMA2_37.avi"`, for instance, would yield 2 as the episode number, and 37 would be discarded.
 To remedy such situations, there's crop option.